george-hawkins/mjx-donkey-car/build.md

 **Note:** I tried using the bootloader for the V3 board - it almost works but it's the bootloader that tells QGC what kind of board it is and so there's no way to get it to load the V4 firmware rathter than the V3 firmware.
 See the ArduPilot issue [#25874](https://github.com/ArduPilot/ardupilot/issues/25874) that I logged.

+**Update:** the issue has since been resolved.
+Note: the documentation points one at <https://firmware.ardupilot.org/Tools/Bootloaders/> - but it seems that <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders> is more up-to-date and `firmware.ardupilot.org` isn't automatically synced with it.

-First, download the bootloader file - `speedybeef4v4_bl.bin` (once available) - from <https://firmware.ardupilot.org/Tools/Bootloaders/>
+First, download the bootloader file - `speedybeef4v4_bl.bin` from <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders>

 Then: